WildernessLabs/Documentation/docs/Hardware/Reference/Algorithms/Proportional_Integral_Derivative/index.md

 PD controllers, those that use the Proportional and Derivative corrective actions only, are less common, but are sometimes used to control servos when very precise movements are needed.
 Servos can provide very precise data on their rotation, so in conjunction with Proportional power control, a PD controller can drive a servos into not incredibly precise alignment, but do so very quickly.

-# Code Implementation

 # PID Tuning (Coming Soon)

-**from PID for dummies:**

-> The way to adjust how much Integral Action you have is by adjusting a term called “minutes per repeat”.
-Not a very intuitive name is it?

-> So where does this strange name come from?
-It is a measure of how long it will take for the Integral Action to match the Proportional Action.

-> In other words, if the output of the proportional box on the diagram above is 20%, the repeat time is the time it will take for the output of the Integral box to get to 20% too.

->And the important point to note is that the “bigger” integral action, the quicker it will get this 20% value.
-That is, it will take fewer minutes to get there, so the “minutes per repeat” value will be smaller.

->In other words the smaller the “minutes per repeat” is the bigger the integral action.

-> To make things a bit more intuitive, a lot of controllers use an alternative unit of “repeats per minute” which is obviously the inverse of “minutes per repeat”.

-> The nice thing about “repeats per minute” is that the bigger it is - the bigger the resulting Integral action is.